w1nke/instagram-follow-diff/README.md

 ---

-## 📂 Example input

-This repository includes sample files:

-* `insa-fol-26.html`
-* `insta-i-follow-26.html`

----

 ## ⚖️ Legal Disclaimer

 This project is not affiliated with, authorized, maintained, sponsored, or endorsed by Instagram or Meta.

 This tool does not access Instagram directly.
-It only processes HTML provided by the user.
+It only processes HTML files provided by the user.

 Users are responsible for ensuring their usage complies with applicable laws and platform terms.